el-bart/3d_printing_sdk/README.md

 each parameter is applied/updated in this exact order. effectively last override wins (i.e. `per-file override` step has a final say in all cases).

-on top of that it is also possible to override any of parameters from `project.mk`, using variables passed to `./make` call, namely:
+on top of that it is also possible to override any of parameters from `project.config`, using variables passed to `./make` call, namely:
 - `PRINTER`
 - `FILAMENT`